NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/ALI_CBCT/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Use the available code to train the new models for all landmarks
+1. Use the available code to train with additional patient data for each landmarks

 ## Progress and Next Steps